karlicoss/cachew/README.md

 ## Motivation

-I often find myself processing big chunks of data, computing some aggregates on it or extracting few bits I'm interested at.
+I often find myself processing big chunks of data, merging data together, computing some aggregates on it or extracting few bits I'm interested at.
 While I'm trying to utilize REPL as much as I can, some things are still fragile and often you just have to rerun the whole thing in the process of development.
 This can be frustrating if data parsing and processing takes seconds, let alone minutes in some cases.

 Conventional way of dealing with it is serializing results along with some sort of hash (e.g. md5) of input files, comparing on the next run and returning cached data if nothing changed.